NJDEP Pesticide Licensing

 Option Three - If you have someone that is already licensed pesticide applicator in the category you are looking for and have taken the Basic Pesticide Course.
 You can have that licensed pesticide applicator sign the training verification form saying that he or she has trained the applicant for 40 hours and a minimum of 15 pesticide applications.
 Then just fill out the Exam Application Form applications and submit.

-After you have your Operators or Applicators license don’t forget to register your company as a pesticide business.
+After you have your Applicators License don’t forget to Register your company as a Pesticide Business.
 Pesticide Business Registration Form.
+Application for the Initial Licensing of a Pesticide Applicator Business should be emailed to firstname.lastname@example.org

 Questions related to courses should be emailed to email@example.com.